Filmstrip of images

 For some easy-to-follow filming techniques, check out this video!

-Huge thanks to the community partners, educators, and industry professionals who led awesome, free workshops for student filmmakers!
+Huge thanks to the community partners, educators, and industry professionals who help us host awesome, free workshops for student filmmakers!
 Special thanks for workshop funding support to our friends at Dutchess County and NYS Office of Children and Family Services.